Deformations of Saito-Kurokawa type and the Paramodular Conjecture (with an appendix by Cris Poor, Jerry Shurman, and David S. Yuen): Introduction

 The paper is organized as follows.
 We begin by assembling necessary results concerning Selmer groups in section \ref{Setup} and define the relevant deformation problem in section \ref{Deformations}.
 The lattice $L$ is constructed in section \ref{Lattice} and the uniqueness of the residual representation is proved in section \ref{Uniqueness of iterated residual extensions}.
 Section \ref{The ideals of reducibility} is devoted to the study of the ideals of reducibility $I_{\mP}$, while in Section \ref{Cyclicity} we study the quotients $R/I_{\mP}$ and conclude the proof that $R$ is a dvr.
 In section \ref{Application to the Paramodular Conjecture} we prepare the ground for applications to examples of abelian surfaces satisfying our conditions and state the application to the Paramodular Conjecture (Theorem \ref{paramodularity}).
 Finally, in section \ref{Examples} we prove the modularity of an abelian surface of conductor $N=731$ and discuss other examples.
 We conclude the paper by proving an $R=\bfT$ theorem in the case of $k>2$ and $N=1$ in section \ref{Modularity theorem}.

 We would like to thank David Savitt for helping us with the proof of Proposition \ref{uni1} for the prime $p$ and Jim Brown, Armand Brumer, Kenneth Kramer, Chris Skinner and Eric Urban for helpful conversations related to the topics of this article.
+We would also like to thank the anonymous referee for some helpful comments on the manuscript.